GiovanaBiasetti/GiovanaBiasetti/README.md

 ## 🚀 About Me & My Work

-Currently, I am the **Staff Product Manager for Credit Risk (Credit Cards) & Data Platform at Neon**.
-Previously, I served as the **Lead Product Manager for Risk and Payments (U.S. & Canada) at Trustly**.
+Currently, I am the Staff Product Manager for Credit Risk (Credit Cards) & Data Platform at Neon.
+Previously, I served as the Lead Product Manager for Risk and Payments (U.S. & Canada) at Trustly.

-My work sits at the intersection of **Product, Data Science, and Engineering**, focusing on real-time risk infrastructure that protects millions in transaction volume.
-I partner closely with Engineering, Machine Learning, Risk Operations, and Compliance to transform complex fraud patterns into reliable, audit-ready rules and models.
+My work sits at the intersection of Product, Data Science, and Engineering, focusing on scalable risk, credit, and payments infrastructure that secures millions in volume.
+I partner closely with Engineering, Machine Learning, Risk Operations, and Compliance to transform complex transactional risk, credit underwriting patterns, and ledger capabilities into reliable, audit-ready platforms and models.

----

 ## 🧠 About This GitHub

 This space hosts my technical projects, experiments, and hands-on implementations.
-You will find repositories focused on:

-*   **AI & Machine Learning Models** (Predictive and preventive modeling)
-*   **Risk & Credit Infrastructure** (Decision engines and credit underwriting workflows)
-*   **Payments & Open Banking** (Secure, low-friction transactional flows)
-*   **Data Platforms** (Scalable data architecture and consumption)

 ---